VueGWT/vue-gwt/docs-source/book/introduction/your-first-component.md

 The method `created` that is overridden in our Component is mandatory.
 It will be called each time an instance of your Component is created.
 You can see it as your Component "constructor".

+#### Why public methods/properties?

+Only `JsInterop` attributes and methods of our Class will be accessible in our template.

+Meaning either:

+ * Adding the `@JsType` annotation to our Class and setting attributes/methods to `public`
+ * Adding the `@JsProperty`/`@JsMethod` annotation to each attribute/method and setting them to `protected`

+In this documentation we chose to use the `@JsType` annotation and to set all our properties/methods to `public` for brevity.

 #### HTML Template